Ocean Biogeochemical Modelling Environment - OceanBioME

 Citing

-If you use OceanBioME as part of your research, teaching, or other activities, we would be grateful if you could cite our work and mention OceanBioME by name, as well as citing and acknowledging Oceananigans as without them this package would not be possible.
+If you use OceanBioME as part of your research, teaching, or other activities, we would be grateful if you could cite our work below and mention OceanBioME by name, as well as citing and acknowledging Oceananigans as without them this package would not be possible.

 Funding